DocDonkeys/GATE_Engine/docs/README.md

 * The scripting system features Hot Reloading, meaning that files can be edited while the engine is open, and the changes made to the scripts will be recompiled and applied while the engine is running, although if you edit a script while playing, the Hot Reloading will be done after you stop playing.

 * The Engine sill notify you in the console if the scripts did or did not compile.

+* In the script component of a file you can see the variables of a table and you can edit them from the editor itself

 Tank Gameplay demonstration.
 ![Tank Gameplay](Tank_Gameplay_demonstration.gif)